-In this paper, we proposed a low-cost practical solution to authenticate medical data generated by wireless bodyworn sensor devices and stored in the cloud.
+In this paper, we proposed a low-cost practical solution to authenticate medical data generated by wireless bodyworn sensor devices.
 We employ a Merkle hash tree to amortise digital signature costs and leverage network coding to make the authentication scheme robust to packet loss.
 We provide an optimisation framework so that network coding is best used to maximise data verification probability for a given loss environment and constraint on overhead.
-Furthermore, we specify a simulation model which attempts to bridge the gap between our analytical iid model and real-life packet loss conditions.
-We validate our findings with experimental data collected using real bodyworn devices.
-Our results indicate that, in a typical indoor environment, over 99% of the data can be authenticated with as low as 3 - 5% overheads in transmission.
-We believe our proposed solution for ensuring ironclad authenticity of medical data is a positive step towards integrating bodyworn sensors into current cloud-based healthcare systems.
+Furthermore, we validate our findings with experimental data collected using real bodyworn devices.
+Our results indicate that, in a typical indoor environment, over 99% of the data can be authenticated with as low as 5% overheads in transmission.
+We believe our proposed solution for ensuring ironclad authenticity of medical data is a positive step towards integrating bodyworn sensors into current healthcare systems.